-When we were home last year, we had the chance to take a ferry ride to the Washington peninsula- a favorite for me- and drove toward Port Townsend.
-Living in Central Germany, the first thing I always want to do when we’re back on the West Coast is to see water.
-I get antsy waiting in the ferry line, and then a sense of calm always washes over me as we board.
+Central Germany is a good 8 hours from water in any direction, so a ferry ride to the Washington peninsula always makes me feel like I’m home.
+I now get antsy waiting in a ferry line.
+A sense of calm always washes over me though as we board.
 I love the gentle rocking of the waves, and the quick movement once we get underway.
-Being in the middle of the Puget Sound, with just the outline of land behind you, and Kingston growing closer in the distance.
+Being in the middle of the Puget Sound, makes everything else feel small.
+Just the outline of land behind you, and Kingston growing closer in the distance.

 So I’ve been busy working on my novel lately, and making some updates to the site.
 I’m working to refine my focus and update some of my archives.
 I’ve also been working to add some pages to make the site a little easier to navigate.
 What do you think of the changes?
 Is there anything you would like to see updated?